 Navy students are authorized special liberty for up to 96 hours.
-Leave is required if the period of absence from the NWC local area exceeds 96 hours, if you plan to travel by POV greater than 500 miles, or if you are missing an academic requirement.
-There are no other liberty area limits (i.e. distance from the NWC); however, all travel of any duration outside CONUS requires that leave be taken.
+Leave is required if the period of absence from the NWC local area exceeds 96 hours, if you plan to travel greater than 500 miles by POV, or if you are missing an academic requirement or mandatory event.
+There are no other liberty area limits; however, all travel of any duration OCONUS requires that leave be taken.
 Special liberty may not be used to miss academic requirements.
 Non-Navy and civilian students comply with their service/agency/department specifics on liberty.